bcumming/rpm-spack-repo/README.md

 ```

 However, there is no `includedir`, and no headers, so this configuration isn't useful.
-Though this probably isn't important, because the package is only intended to provide the libraries used by cray-mpich, which has alreadybeen compiled, so we don't include or patch the pkgconfig files.
+Though this probably isn't important, because the package is only intended to provide the libraries used by cray-mpich, which has already been compiled, so we don't include or patch the pkgconfig files.

-Results: